voithos/dotvim/README.md

     cd
     git clone --recursive git://github.com/voithos/dotvim.git .vim

-Next, create the symlink (or copy, if you're on Windows):
+Next, create the symlink for `vimrc` (or copy, if you're on Windows):

     ln -s ~/.vim/vimrc.vim ~/.vimrc

+If you're on a \*nix system, you'll need to patched fonts.

+    cp ~/.vim/fonts/*.otf ~/.fonts/

 Finally, run Vundle to install the plugins: